-This course introduces students to the role of practical nursing within the healthcare delivery system, the history of nursing, and ethical and legal aspects of nursing in New York State and other jurisdictions in the United States.
+1 semester credit 1/0/0 This course introduces students to the role of practical nursing within the healthcare delivery system, the history of nursing, and ethical and legal aspects of nursing in New York State and other jurisdictions in the United States.
 Students explore practical nurses' legal responsibilities and scope of practice, as regulated by the state, and discuss practical nurses' interaction and communications with other members of the healthcare delivery team.
 In this course, students are also introduced to the nursing process as a tool to develop safe, effective and holistic care for their clients.
-Prerequisite(s): Matriculation in the Practical Nursing Program.
+Prerequisite(s): Matriculation in the Practical Nursing Program, BIO 211 Pharmacology for Nurses, LPN 130 Introduction to Practical Nursing; and LPN 122 Co-requisite (s): LPN 210 Practical Nursing in New York State.

-LPN 122 Mathematics for Nursing
+Mathematics for Nursing LPN 122